AndrewWPhillips/eggql/README.md

 ### Tutorial

 As already mentioned **eggql** is a complete GraphQL implementation, apart from subscriptions (in progress).
 To see how easy it is to use there is a [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md).
-This explains how to implement a service for the **Star Wars** demo which almost all packages (in Go and other languages) have as an example of.
-It nicely shows how to use all features of GraphQL using **eggql** except subscriptions.
+This explains how to implement a service for the **Star Wars** demo which almost all packages (in Go and other languages) have as an example.
+It nicely shows how to use all features of GraphQL using **eggql** (except subscriptions).

 ### Code-first GraphQL